-There are tons of books on this subject out there, ranging from “duh!” to “wow.”
-Because you’re our peeps and we don’t want you to waste your time with the former, our staff has put together a short list of the latter.
+There are tons of books on this subject out there, ranging from “meh!” to “wow.”
+Because you’re our peeps and we don’t want you to waste your time with the former, our staff has put together a shortlist of the latter.
 We’ve included links to make it easier for you to find these awesome resources, along with the staff member’s take on what’s most useful, informative, or inspiring about them, so you can go straight to the good stuff.

 And the best part is that reading anything on this list qualifies as legitimate research, so when your friends and family ask why you’re on the sofa reading instead of sitting in front of the computer, you can tell them it’s all part of your long-term plan for fame and fortune.

 Stein on Writing, by Sol Stein.
 More than any other writer we know, Sol Stein teaches the invaluable art of writing to satisfy the reader.
 He does it with wit and panache, so that the lessons go down easily and won’t be forgotten.